imAunAbbas/CourseraReactNative/README.md

 ## Course 3: Multiplatform Mobile App Development with React Native

-At this point, avoided error:
+At this point, avoided error by using:
-This happens becouse the react-navigate use old version of SafeView.
+This happened because the react-navigation use older version of SafeView.

 You have 2 ways: